nkroberts01/401r-finalproject/README.md

 ## Customization

-Modify the configuration files to:
+Modify the code to:
-- Adjust chunking parameters for different document types
+- Adjust chunking parameters for different document types (in `chunking.py`)
-- Change embedding models for different performance/cost tradeoffs
+- Change embedding models for different performance/cost tradeoffs (in `embedding.py`)
-- Customize the chat interface appearance and behavior
+- Customize the chat interface appearance and behavior (in `chat.py`)
 - Add additional processing steps to the pipeline

+## Troubleshooting

+- **Missing API Key**: If the OpenAI API key is missing, you'll be prompted to enter it in the Streamlit interface (no need to create a .env file manually)
+- **PDF Highlighting Issues**: Ensure PyMuPDF is properly installed with `pip install PyMuPDF`
+- **Storage Issues**: Check that the `data/` directory exists and has proper permissions
+- **Large Document Processing**: For very large documents, you may need to adjust the `MAX_TOKENS` constant in `chunking.py`